 The American Indian Veterans Memorial (AIVMI) is a project spearheaded by the Seminole Tribe of Florida.
 In early 2011, tribal member Stephen Bowers, a Vietnam combat veteran, and Seminole Color Guard, with support from then tribal Chairman Mitchell Cypress, launched an effort to build a veteran statue near the Vietnam Wall on the National Mall in Washington D.C. that would represent American Indian, Alaska Native, and Pacific Islander soldiers.

-With continued support from the incoming Chairman, James E. Billie, a two-tour Vietnam veteran, and the other Tribal Council members, among them, Andrew Bowers, Jr., also a Vietnam veteran, the Initiative is gaining “its legs”.
+To achieve the mission, Stephen Bowers, and his wife Elizabeth, established the “American Indian Veterans Memorial Initiative”, and embarked on an arduous task to obtain Congressional approval to build an American Indian veteran statue near the Vietnam Memorial on the National Mall in Washington D.C.
+With continued support from the current Chairman, James E. Billie, a two-tour Vietnam veteran, and the other Tribal Council members, among them, Andrew Bowers, Jr., also a Vietnam veteran, the Initiative gained “its legs”.

-For more information, contact Stephen Bowers at the Seminole Tribe of Florida, telephone 954-966-6300 ext: 11480
+Stephen Bowers, Seminole Tribe of Florida, 954-966-6300 ext: 11480

 Elizabeth Bates, AIVMI, 6311 N 36th St Hollywood FL 33024